WICG/private-network-access/HOWTO.md

-# How to experiment with Private Network Access
+# How to experiment with Local Network Access

 ## Secure context restriction